These are the best Amazon Prime home deals: Save on mattresses, vacuums, smart devices

 ►Competing sales: Beat Prime Day prices with the best sales at Best Buy, Nordstrom, Michael Kors and more

-Update 8:58 PM EST: Prime Day is officially here!
-We'll be keeping this shopping guide updated throughout the sales event, adding new deals as they launch and removing old ones as they sell out. - Samantha Mangino, Reviewed
+Update 2:11 pm: Today is the final day of the Prime Early Access sale!
+We'll be keeping this shopping guide updated throughout the sales event, adding new deals as they launch and removing old ones as they sell out. - Mark Brezinski, Reviewed

 Here are our favorite early Prime Day home deals you can shop right now, including markdowns on a Casper mattress, Shark robot vacuum, and an iRobot Roomba.